Developer Deployment

 If you are unable or unwilling to use the Vagrant box for development tasks, you can, instead, set up your local environment for Candlepin development.
 Note that some Candlepin dependencies may not be available from your system’s package manager and/or may conflict with those that are.
 In such cases, you will need to manually resolve the conflict.

-$ sudo dnf install gcc make java-1.8.0-openjdk-devel java-11-openjdk-devel jss tomcat gettext openssl
+$ sudo dnf install gcc make tomcat gettext openssl

 By default, the JAVA_HOME environment variable is not setup during this install.
-This should be configured to point to the home directory for the “active” JVM (Java 11 in most cases, Java 8 for some older Candlepin branches).
+This should be configured to point to the home directory for the “active” JVM (Java 17).

-On systems where Alternatives is available and configured (as is the case on Fedora 34), this should point to the Alternatives-managed JDK directory:
+On systems where Alternatives is available and configured (as is the case on Fedora 43), this should point to the active JDK directory.
+A reliable way to derive this is from the javac path:

 If Alternatives is not installed or enabled, JAVA_HOME will need to be configured to point to the explicit JDK directory as needed.